leonardoharth/data_analysis_portfolio/index.md

 ## Please take a look at my planning and design work as well

 I have a vast experience in lighting planning and design.
-[Click here](https://leonardoharth.wordpress.com/portfolio/ "Planning portfolio" to learn more about my planning and design projects.
+[Click here](https://leonardoharth.wordpress.com/portfolio/ "Planning portfolio") to learn more about my planning and design projects.

 <img src="images/design_portfolio.png?raw=true"/>